-Academies Enterprise Trust (AET) is a national network of 64 primary, secondary and special schools across England.
+Academies Enterprise Trust (AET) is a national network of over 60 primary, secondary and special schools across England.
 Our schools are located across England including the North East, Yorkshire and the Humber, Midlands, London, West of England, Kent and the South Coast.

 As the largest MAT across England we work together in partnership and embrace the different contexts and diverse communities our schools serve to provide the very best possible education for around 35,000 young people and their families.